 Children’s Savings Account is for kids who want to learn to bank.
 Not many people know of this account type despite it offering a high interest rate of 0.2%.
 The kid's account is free to open and comes with a unique account number.
 KOHO, presently, does not have accounts for kids.

 Last is the USD Savings Account that is suitable for people who want to save in USD.
 Consider this option if you visit the US a lot or shop at American stores.
 This will allow you to save conversion charges that are usually between 1.5 and 2.5% of the transaction value.

 This is another free account that pays 0.10% interest.
 KOHO does not offer such an account but it does allow users to shop using USD if they pay a conversion fee or opt for a plan that comes with a 0% foreign conversion fee.

 Note: Tangerine is presently running a promotion where you can earn more interest on your deposits for the first five months if you use the code ‘EARNMORE' when signing up for a new account.

 KOHO is the obvious winner here as it pays more money, but there is a drawback since it has fewer account types and your profit will be taxed.
 Go for Tangerine if you want special accounts such as a USD account or retirement account as KOHO doesn't offer these.

 KOHO Prepaid Card versus Tangerine Visa Debit

 Now, it is time for the big battle.
-KOHO prepaid cards need no introduction as they’re the main product of the company.
+The KOHO prepaid card needs no introduction as it's the main product of the company.
 On the other hand is Tangerine, which doesn’t have a prepaid card but it offers some excellent choices.
 Let’s compare:

-KOHO offers two cards: The KOHO Prepaid Mastercard and The KOHO Premium Prepaid Mastercard.
-While both do the same job, they differ in terms of fees and benefits.
+KOHO offers four plans with its KOHO Prepaid Mastercard.
+They differ in terms of fees and benefits.
 The chart below explains associated charges and more.